parku/docs/api/login.md

 title: Login
 ---

-Checks the given credentials _email_ and _password_ for validy.
+Checks the given credentials _email_ and _password_ for validity.
 Returns the user object with a user token needed for private endpoints.
 A _public key_ is needed.

 ### Definition